Traveler tips–keeping your back healthy during plane travel

 If you are still experiencing pain after your flight, it’s important to get up and moving.
 Avoid sitting or lying down for long periods of time as this could just make the pain worse.

-Seeing your chiropractor is a fantastic option if you are feeling the effects of flight related back pain.
+Seeing your chiropractor is always an option if you are feeling the effects of flight related back pain.
 Sometimes a simple adjustment to your spine before and after a plane trip can save you from dealing with unnecessary back pain.
 Talk to your chiropractor about good posture techniques and exercises for your travels.